ttwag/MAT115A-Number_Theory/README.md

 # MAT115A - Number Theory

-This repository contains homework answers of MAT115A from University of California, Davis in Fall 2024.
-This course studies the real number and asks students to prove theorems related to the real numbers.
+This repository contains homework answers for MAT115A from the University of California, Davis in Fall 2024.
+This course studies prime numbers and the pattern of different numbers having the same remainder when divided by another number.

 **Be aware that the homework answers might be incorrect.
 Use at your own discretion.
 The author does not have any responsibility over the consequences of using these materials.**